raerickson/football_book_code/README.md

 ## Data Note

+The code will cache (that is, save code locally for use later) to avoid multiple downloads.
-We include a folder containing data used for the book.
+We include a folder to storte this data in the data.
 However, we were unable to include the data files due to GitHubs limits for free repository data files.
-However, we also include our "cache" code in each chapter so that you avoid loading data to speed up code.
-We strongly encourage you to use updated data from future (post-2022) season.
+That being said, we strongly encourage you to use updated data from future (post-2022) season.

-## To do:

-- [ ] Check code for Chapter 7 against book, especially R code.

 ## Repo Contents